-U.S. consumer prices post first drop in nine months
+U.S. consumer prices post first drop in nine months on gasoline

 Healthcare costs increased 0.3 percent last month after jumping 0.4 percent in November.
 The cost of hospital services surged 0.5 percent, but prices for prescription medication fell 0.4 percent and the cost of doctor visits was unchanged.

 Apparel prices were unchanged in December after dropping 0.9 percent in the prior month.
-Airline fares tumbled 1.5 percent.
+Airline fares tumbled 1.5 percent and prices for used motor vehicles and trucks fell 0.2 percent after rising for two straight months.

+But prices for household furnishings increased, likely because of tariffs imposed by the Trump administration on a range of imported Chinese goods.
+New motor vehicle prices were unchanged for a second straight month.

 Reporting by Lucia Mutikani; Editing by Andrea Ricci